Dear Community Supporter:

 Standing Committee Members:

-Jasia Mirza is the Program Coordinator at Domestic Harmony Foundation.
+Jasia Mirza is the Program Director at Domestic Harmony Foundation.
 She is working with Domestic Harmony Foundation since 2011 and is striving to accomplish the goal of serving domestic violence victims of South Asian, Middle Eastern, and other minority backgrounds in a culturally competent manner.
 She is an immigrant from Pakistan with a journey from being a survivor to an activist.
-She advocates for women on a grassroots level and strongly believes that we need to empower those affected by domestic violence through support services, education, leadership and community outreach.
+She advocates for women on a grassroots level and strongly believes that we need to empower those affected by domestic violence through support services, education, leadership, and community outreach.
 Jasia has raised two intelligent daughters with the hope that they will lead lives of dignity and respect and will also partake in social justice campaigns such as the gender equality movement.

 Young Professional Committee Members: